 Cost of sales and services includes the cost of content, fiber and ducting leasing costs, fixed-telephony call fees, internet capacity fees, maintenance costs as well as other production costs.
 Personnel costs related to field service and operations are included in cost of sales and services.
 Cost of sales and services also includes depreciation and amortization of fixed tangible and intangible assets related to production.

-Cost of sales and services decreased by SEK 66 million, or 2.8%, from SEK 2,310 million in the year ended December 31, 2011 to SEK 2,244 million in the year ended December 31, 2012.
-As a percentage of revenue, cost of sales and services decreased from 51.1% in the year ended December 31, 2011 to 49.2% in the year ended December 31, 2012.
-The decrease in cost of sales and services was mainly due to lower pay television content costs, lower interconnect traffic for fixed-telephony services costs and lower depreciation and amortization.
-This was partly offset by higher production costs in iTUX.
+Cost of sales and services decreased by SEK 53 million, or 2.4%, from SEK 2,244 million in the year ended December 31, 2012, to SEK 2,190 million in the year ended December 31, 2013.
+As a percentage of revenue, cost of sales and services remained at the same level 49.2%, as in 2012.
+The decrease in cost of sales and services was mainly due to lower digital-television content costs, lower fixed-telephony interconnect traffic costs and lower depreciation and amortization.
+The decrease was partly offset by higher communication operator costs in iTUX and non-recurring costs attributable to the 2013 redundancy program.